Twenty-sixth Sunday in Ordinary Time

 Through the poor God helps the rich and the rich man could have his name written in the Book of Life.
 But the rich man does not accept to be helped by the poor man, because he continues to keep the door closed.
 This beginning of the parable which describes the situation, is a faithful mirror of what happens in the time of Jesus and of Luke. and, it is also the mirror of what happens today!

-Luke 16, 22: The change revealed by the truth which was hidden
+Luke 16, 22: The change revealed by

 “Now it happened that the poor man died and was carried away by the angels into Abraham’s embrace.
 The rich man also died and was buried”.
 In the parable, the poor man dies before the rich man.
 This is a warning for the rich.
 Up to the time when the poor man was before the door, alive, it is still possible for the rich man to be saved.
 But after the poor man dies, the only instrument of salvation for the rich man, also dies.
 Today, millions of poor people die, victims of the geopolitics of the rich countries.